vtex-apps/admin-pages/react/components/admin/institutional/README.md

 This is just an easier way to create content pages in your store.
 It provides an editor for you to create new routes and their content in a single form.
 You can edit the content using Storefront later as well.

-:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request
+:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, and/or open issues with your feature requests.

 ## Usage